onnx/onnx/docs/Operators.md

 <dt><tt>axis</tt> : int (default is 0)</dt>
 <dd>The axis in which to compute the arg indices.
 Accepted range is [-r, r-1] where r = rank(data).</dd>
 <dt><tt>keepdims</tt> : int (default is 1)</dt>
-<dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
+<dd>Keep the reduced dimension or not, default 1 means keep reduced dimension.</dd>
 <dt><tt>select_last_index</tt> : int (default is 0)</dt>
 <dd>Whether to select the last index or the first index if the {name} appears in multiple indices, default is False (first index).</dd>
 </dl>